Juan-Jones/earnonlinemoney/content/blog/make-money-on-pinterest.md

 Step #3 (Create an Instagram account): Instagram is a video-sharing network like TikTok.
 Repost content using the same strategy as TikTok.

+If you need additional resourses dont hesitate reading our exclusive [marketing tips for social media]({{< relref "social-media-marketing-tips" >}}) along with [marketing tools for social media]({{< relref "top-social-media-tools" >}}).

 #### FAQs

 A number of entrepreneurs are utilizing Pinterest as a resource to make money online.
 As a result, it has paid off.
 Not only can Pinterest help you boost your income.
 It can also help you drive traffic to your websites or blogs.

-What are the steps for [Pinterest monetization]({{< relref "make-money-on-pinterest" >}})?
+What are the steps for Pinterest monetization?
 First, you’ll need a platform.
 The platform is essential, you’ll need to use it as a landing page.
 It gives you a web location for your visitors.
 Secondly, you’ll need marketing techniques.
 Marketing is the key to finding leads, prospects, and driving traffic to your platform.
 Thirdly, you must have customers.
 You need clients to make money!

 What activities will you need to perform?
 For the most part, you’ll be posting content (pins, idea pins) on Pinterest.